osm-uk/taginfo-to-gsheet/README.md

-# OSM TagInfo to Google Sheets
+# TagInfo to Google Sheets

 A script to get information from the Open Street Map TagInfo API and append it to a Google Sheet for further presentation.